-for Wildlife on Farms
+e

+Noody Native Plants Come - Suly through

+Utilizing Yout Passing Multispecies Grazing

+Opportunities for Small Farmers to the

+Products to School Bactles and Squash Bugs

-Down To Earth: Notice 7, 1520 4 Anary-March, 2017 Reports from the Field Woody Native Plants Could Provide Food and Habitat By Dr. Nadia Navarrete-Tindall, State Extension Specialist- Lincoln University Cooperative Extension's (LUCE) Lancoln University Cooperative Extension's (LUCE) Native Plants Program (NPP) promotes native edible plants, bells woody (frees and shrules) and harbercous lants, bells woody (frees and shrules) and harbercous nts, ouns woody taxes and saturey and careeroons nts with stems and leaves that die down to the soil (plants well stems and teaves that are down to the son level), for human consamption and value-added predacts with income potential.
-In sustainable farming, habitat for pollinators and other beneficial insects is a must.
-That means that every bit of space in a small acreage fann is means that every the or space in a similar acreage ram a procious.
-Conservation practices can be used, such as these adopted in agree/oresity.
-These include windheak or hodecrows (described below), forest farming, operatiwhere the state of os with another crop planted in the alkys between troos wan anomer crop prantee in me aneys retroeen the trees) and silv opasiure (combining forestry, forages and livestock production).
-The above can include not unly polimiturs' planis but also native edible plants.
-For ple, windbreaks or hedgerows can be multipurpose, example, windbreaks or fieldgerows can be multipurpo-with hore or three overlapping rows of vegetation that include trees, shruhs, brambles and wildflowers.
-This guarantees blooms throughout the growing season.
-It also maintains devenity, Windbreaks provide procedion to cover and hubdieses by becoming the force of wind.
-In atio materianis diversity.
-Windoreans provide procedure to crops and huildings by lessening the force of wind.
-In addition, they affer livestock shelter, wildlife habitat, food addition, they offer livestoek shener, whithe names, so for people, materials for the cut flower industry and/or other value-added products. - Bertlins and Stud Missouri has more than 3,000 native plant species.
-Many of these are woody, and more than 200 are now avcommercial surseries.
-Choose plants grown from local sood to assure successful growth.
-Several numeries in Missouri specialize in native plants.
-See Grow Native! (grownative, ors) to find one near you.
-Nurseries offer selected variaties ung) to time one near you.
-Autoeness so sales success variants and or open-pollinated (naturally pollinated) ones and will also give recommendations related to each species.
-The NPP works on the FINCA (Families Integrating N The NPP works on the PINCA (Painties Integrating Nata Conservation and Agriculture) project, which is funded by the National Institute of Food and Agriculture (NIFA).
-After four years of measuring growth and development, the best results were obtained by combining elderberry. wild pluss, fake wild indigo and climbing rose.
-They were establish and mamtain.
-And, they produced many fruit and flowers.
-This combination is particularly good for pollimators in the spring because these species becom at information in the spring measure there species becom at different times early in the year.
-To provide neutral in spring and the summer, widdlowers can be planted between woody about Theorem between the planted between woody plants.
-They can be grown in rows near windbreaks or Top: ISFOP quarterly newsletter, Down to Earth.
+(ISFOP) • Lincoln University Cooperative Exte -March, 201 Missouri has more than 3,000 native plant species.
+Many of these are woody, and more than 200 are now available in commercial nurseries.
+Choose plants grown from local seed to assure successful growth.
+Several nurseries in Missouri specialize in native plants.
+See Grow Native! (grownative, speciante in naive plants, see (now (saive) (grownaive, org) to find one near you.
+Nurseries offer selected varieties and/or open-pollinated (naturally pollinated) ones and will also give recommendations related to each species.
+The NPP works on the FINCA (Families Integrating N The NPP works on the FINCA (Painthes Integrating Nature Conservation and Agriculture) project, which is funded by the National Institute of Food and Agriculture (NIFA).
+After four years of measuring growth and development, the best results were obtained by combining elderberry. wild plum, false wild indigo and elimbing rose.
+They easy to establish and maintain.
+And, they produced many trait and flowers.
+This combination is particularly good for pollinators in the spring because these species bloom at different times early in the year.
+To provide nectar in spring and summer, wildllowers can be planted between woody plants.
+They can be grown in rows near windbreaks or (continued on page 2)

+Top: ISFOP quarterly newsletter, Down to Earth.
 Bottom: Dr. Paul, a 42-year employee at Lincoln, presenting an ISFOP workshop.
 Integrated Pest Management Program Dr. Jaime Piñero, State Extension Specialist From May to August 2016, the Lincoln University Cooperative Extension (LUCE) - Integrated Pest Management (IPM) Program provided demonstrations on grower cooperators' lands near Kansas City, Springfield and Hillsboro, Missouri.
 Participants selected IPM strategies that seemed to best address their pest problems.
 One strategy was the mass trapping of Japanese and cucumber beetles.
 Another was trap cropping targeting cucurbit (squash, melons, cucumbers, etc.) pests.
 A third method used insectary plants (those